DavisPL-Teaching/189c/review/README.md

 Study sheet: you can bring 1 study sheet, single sided please!
 - I will collect your study sheets with the exam
+- Can be printed (no restrictions on font size)
+- Feel free to share your study sheet with your friends and classmates

 Study resources:
 - I have compiled a list of topics + example question formats